UNR-College-of-Engineering/computing-docs/infrastructure/labs/ecc/softwarelist.md

 # ECC Labs Software List For Winter 2024 and Spring 2025

+Note: The versions may be off due to constant updates, but the software should be on the computers

 |     Name     |    Version    |
 |--------------|---------------|
 | 3D-Move Analysis | 2.1 |